-The District also ran print advertisements in the Chico ER and the Chico News and Review.
-The District also contracted with Action News Now in Chico to create a television public service announcement (PSA).
-The PSA ran from July through the end of September.
+The District also renewed its contract with Action News Now in Chico and ran a television public service announcement (PSA) that was created in 2018.
+The PSA ran from June through the end of September.

-The District also had radio advertising with Deer Creek Broadcasting and Radio Chico.
-These programs ran from June through the end of September.
+Radio advertising continued this year with Deer Creek Broadcasting and Radio Chico.
+These programs ran through the end of September.